 ZELBORAF is a prescription medicine used to treat a type of skin cancer called melanoma that has spread to other parts of the body or cannot be removed by surgery, and has a certain type of abnormal BRAF gene.

 Your healthcare provider will perform a test to make sure that ZELBORAF is right for you.
 ZELBORAF is not used to treat melanoma with a normal BRAF gene.

-ZELBORAF can cause serious side effects, including risk of cancers.
-ZELBORAF may cause a type of skin cancer called cutaneous squamous cell carcinoma (cuSCC).
+ZELBORAF can cause serious side effects, including risk of new cancers.
+ZELBORAF may cause certain types of skin cancer called cutaneous squamous cell carcinoma (cuSCC) and keratoacanathoma.
 New melanoma lesions have occurred in people who take ZELBORAF.
-ZELBORAF may also cause another type of cancer called non-cutaneous squamous cell carcinoma (SCC).
+ZELBORAF may also cause another type of cancer called non-cutaneous squamous cell carcinoma (non-cuSCC).
 Talk with your healthcare provider about your risk for these cancers.
 Check your skin and tell your healthcare provider about skin changes, including a new wart, a sore or bump that bleeds or does not heal, or a mole that changes size or color.

 Your healthcare provider should also check for cancers that may not occur on the skin.
 Tell your healthcare provider about any new symptoms that you get while taking ZELBORAF.

 While taking ZELBORAF, you should avoid sunlight.
 When you go outside, wear clothes that protect your skin, including your head, face, hands, arms, and legs.
 Use lip balm and a broad-spectrum sunscreen with SPF 30 or higher.

 Possible serious side effects of ZELBORAF include severe allergic reactions, severe skin reactions, potentially life-threatening changes in the electrical activity of your heart called QT prolongation, liver injury, eye problems, worsening side effects from radiation treatment, kidney injury, and connective tissue disorders.